Midland Metropolitan University Hospital: Carillion liquidation, resulting and other delays

 In August 2018, market testing with contractors showed there was little appetite to bid under a private finance model, and that a PF2 bid would be over £100m more expensive and take six months longer.
 As a result, the NHS trust sought direct government funding to complete the project, and on 16 August 2018, the government announced it would provide funding to complete the hospital.
 In November 2018, it was reported that the NHS Trust was struggling to find a contractor to complete the hospital, with the possibility that the hospital might be delayed beyond 2022.
 In January 2019, firms - some previously involved with the project - were formally invited to apply for shortlisting to complete the half-finished hospital; the successful bidder was expected to start in October 2019 and complete the project in late 2021.
 A wrangle over proposed changes to local authority boundaries threatened to delay the contractor appointment, with Balfour Beatty reportedly the sole bidder for the project.
 In September 2019, it was reported that Balfour Beatty was still awaiting approval to start work, possibly in December 2019, with completion scheduled for the summer of 2022.
 The £267m contract was finally signed, and work was expected to start, in December 2019.

 A delayed National Audit Office report into the government's handling of the Midland Metropolitan and the Royal Liverpool University Hospital was published in January 2020.
 The report warned of possible further significant cost increases, and blamed Carillion for pricing the jobs too low to meet specifications.
 The two projects were expected to cost more than 40% more than their original budgets, and to be completed between three and five years late.
 However, due to effective risk transfer to the contractor, the total cost to the taxpayer would be very similar to the original plan.

 In October 2021, the NHS Trust was told that the 2022 opening date was likely to be missed as a result of materials shortages and workforce availability delaying completion.
-In July 2022, the Trust said the hospital would open in Spring 2024.
+In July 2022, the Trust said the hospital would open in spring 2024.
+In October 2023, this date was pushed back to autumn 2024; in August 2024, the planned opening date was confirmed as 6 October 2024.

+Opening

+Despite initially planning on breaking the UK record for fastest construction of a hospital, the Midland Metropolitan University Hospital was six years late upon opening on 6 October 2024.

+The Accident & Emergency department at Midland Metropolitan University Hospital replaced the A&E at Sandwell General Hospital, which closed on 6 October, and the A&E at City Hospital, Birmingham, which was scheduled to close on 10 November 2024.